-In this new framework, we address some general questions related to the effect of wireless coverage range, density of devices, cooperation among the hosts and their power conservation strategy on data dissemination.
+In this new framework, we address some general questions related to the effect of wireless coverage range, density of devices, query mechanism, type of cooperation among the hosts and their power conservation strategy on data dissemination.
 For example, how fast does information spread in such setting if all nodes are cooperative with each other?
-How does it change when only a few nodes are cooperative (e.g., the 7DS-enabled servers)?
+How does it change when only a few nodes cooperate (e.g., the 7DS-enabled servers)?
 What is the percentage of the nodes that acquire a data item over time?
 What is the average delay that a node experiences till it receives the data?
-How does the server-to-client compare to a peer-to-peer approach?
-How does the wireless coverage range, power conservation, density of devices and servers affect the data dissemination?
+How does the serverto-client compare to a peer-to-peer approach?
+How does the wireless coverage range, power conservation, speed, density of devices and servers affect the data dissemination?
 The investigation of these issues can also give insight for the design of an wireless information infrastructure in a metropolitan area.
 It appears to be not amenable to an analytical solution except for simplified settings with respect to the node layout, mobility pattern and user interaction pattern.
-In addition, it is difficult to perform actual experiments using the current testbed (primarily lack of a large number of mobile devices with wireless interfaces, and difficulty of "approximating" the user's social behaviour).
+Also, notice that there are no real traces available for the access patterns of mobile, wireless users which would be adequate for our purposes.
 To investigate these issues and also assess the efficiency of information dissemination via 7DS, we perform a simulation-based study.
 In addition to the simulations, we also present our initial analytical results using diffusion controlled processes theory.
 The simulations and analysis are not tied to 7DS, and provide more general results on data dissemination.
+Recently, we begun using the actual testbed to measure the performance of the system.
+Earlier this was not possible primarily due to cost reasons (e.g., hiring a large number of users to more accurately "approximate" the user's social behaviour).